 Nako is officially a part of the Kinnaur district but is located on the border of Spiti.
-The landscape is more like barren cold desert of Spiti and unlike the green and fertile apple growing regions of power lower Kinnaur.
+The landscape is more like barren cold desert of Spiti and very unlike the green and fertile apple growing regions of lower Kinnaur.

 How to reach Nako?